9999years/new.becca.ooo/content/brandeis.md

 (781) 736-5060 | [dcl]
 (781) 736-3730 | [bcc]
 (781) 736-3785 | [bcc] hotline --- 24/7, operated by bcc staff

+[^1]: The BranVan situation is a bit complicated.
+Colloquially, “BranVan” refers to all the… Brandeis vans and buses.
+But strictly speaking, the BranVan is *only* the intra-campus shuttle and the evening Waltham shuttle.
+The situation is a bit unclear, even from the official Brandeis pages, but the daytime Waltham and Campus shuttles as well as all Boston shuttles are run by Joseph’s transportation — although there appears to be both a daytime campus shuttle (with Joseph’s) and a daytime campus BranVan.
+[^2]: The light / large map *is* nicer but it’s also out of date, missing, among other things, the entire bio building.
+Beware!

 [library OneSearch]: http://search.library.brandeis.edu/primo_library/libweb/action/search.do?vid=BRAND
 [available journals]: http://scholar.brandeis.edu/V?RN=827099071